Get up to €10,800 for a disrupted trip

 Check Your Flight

 Yes.
-If Wizz Air cancels your flight ahead of an announced strike, then you’ll be given a choice between a rebooking or a refund.
+If Wizz Air cancels your flight ahead of a strike, then you’ll be given a choice between a rebooking or a refund.
 If you choose the rebooking, you will not be charged any fees for the change.

 However, if you cancel your flight preemptively, then you will technically only get a refund if you have a refundable ticket.
 This is why it’s a good idea to wait for the airline to cancel the flight instead.